May 22, 2025

 2025 Artistic Director Mid-Year Report

 Each year, we are fortunate to attract such outstanding faculty to the Solti-Peretti Repetiteur Course.
-This year, we celebrated our ongoing partnership with the Nando and Elsa Peretti Foundation, the Mascarade Opera Foundation, and our institutional collaborators at the Fondazione Giorgio Cini by inviting my faculty colleagues, Anthony Legge and James Vaughan, to join us for the full duration of the course—rather than just part of it.
+In 2025, we celebrated our ongoing partnership with the Nando and Elsa Peretti Foundation by inviting my faculty colleagues, Anthony Legge and James Vaughan, to join us for the full duration of the course—rather than just part of it.

 As is usually the case, the pianists came from across the globe—China, Korea, Ireland, Israel, Spain, and Italy.
 Each arrived with a high level of skill, yet it is always fascinating to see which areas they are already proficient in and which are new to them.
 This year’s cohort particularly distinguished themselves through the progress they made in such a short time.